-The TVK market cap as of Oct.
-24 stands at over $27.1 million, while the YTD performance is -82.66%.
-However, new partnerships, such as a recent one with the NFT game Kawaii Islands, could increase its user base enough to make it viable in the long term.
+The TVK market cap as of March 9 stands at over $37.1 million, and the YTD performance is +25%.
+New partnerships, such as a recent one with the NFT game Kawaii Islands, could increase its user base enough to keep it viable in the long term.

 8. Star Atlas (ATLAS)

 Star Atlas is a metaverse project based on a game offering stunning graphics.
 The game shows the future — the year 2620 to be exact — where players can conquer land and collect resources in a highly futuristic setting.